Quick Answer

 Why You Shouldn’t Use Furniture Polish on Leather

 Furniture polish is formulated specifically for wood.
-It contains oils, waxes, and solvents that enhance wood’s appearance—but these same ingredients can wreak havoc on leather.
+It contains oils, waxes, and solvents that enhance wood’s appearance, but these same ingredients can wreak havoc on leather.
 Here’s what happens when you apply furniture polish to your leather sofa:

 1. It Dries and Hardens Leather

 Polish strips natural moisture from leather, making it stiff over time.
 This loss of flexibility is a major red flag.
+Leather needs to stay supple to remain comfortable and durable.

 2. It Causes Cracking and Damage